The next Calgary election is on October 20, 2025. Illustration by The Sprawl. Source: Flickr/chealion

 A Better Calgary Party

 Describing itself as a centre-right party, the A Better Calgary (ABC) Party held its founding convention on October 19, 2024.
-Organizers include Jon Horsman, who ran for the provincial UCP leadership in 2022, and party president Mike LaValley, who ran for councillor in Ward 12 in 2021.
+Initial organizers include Jon Horsman, who ran for the provincial UCP leadership in 2022, and party president Mike LaValley, who ran for councillor in Ward 12 in 2021.
 While the party says it won’t put forward policies, leaving that for candidates, it plans to “focus on core municipal priorities and essential services.”
 Other initial principles range from balancing “fiscal responsibility with compassion” to supporting “the family as a fundamental unit of society.”

 The Calgary Party